parkersatterfield/nav-cli/README.md

 - `📄 [file name]`: Select file to open with VS code.

 ## Future Work
-- Add arguments for --help and --version.
+- Add flag handling for --help and --version.
-- Better UX option for `Stay Here` feature to replace.
+- Better UX option for `Stay Here` feature to replace copy to clipboard.
 - Hot key integration for searching files/directories by starting letter to enhance navigation and reduce up/down arrow clicks.
 - More programs to open files with, or perhaps allow users to select which program to open with.
 - Clean up console after opening file.